Brian J. Dooley: Background

-Dooley works primarily with human rights defenders working in dangerous environments, engaging with governments and others to end threats to human rights activism.
+Dooley works primarily with human rights defenders working in war zones, revolutions and other dangerous environments, engaging with governments and others to end threats to human rights activism.

 He is a speaker on human rights issues at government, academic, and think tank events, and has testified at U.S. Congressional hearings and in other parliaments.

 For the 20 years prior to joining Human Rights First, Brian worked for U.S., Irish and international NGOs.
 He writes for and is regularly quoted in international print and broadcast media, including the Washington Post, New York Times, Los Angeles Times, BBC, CNN, Foreign Affairs and Al Jazeera.
-He wrote around 200 pieces on a range of human rights issues from various countries while a columnist for the Huffington Post 2011–2017.
+He wrote around 200 pieces on a range of human rights issues from various countries while a columnist for the Huffington Post from 2011 to 2017.
 During the 1980s he wrote for the anti-apartheid newspaper the New Nation until it was banned, and during the 1980s and 1990s was a regular literary critic for The Economist, The Guardian, and for The Irish Times.

 He led Amnesty International's work on partnering with national NGOs in the global South for many years, and worked as Head of Media for Amnesty International in London and in Dublin, and as director of communications for Public Citizen in Washington, D.C.

 He is the author of several books about civil rights and U.S. politics, and had early experience on the Hill, interning for Senator Edward Kennedy in the mid-80s as a legislative researcher, contributing to what ultimately became the 1986 Anti-Apartheid Act.

-He lived and worked as an English teacher in a black township in South Africa in 1981–1982 in defiance of apartheid's racial segregation laws.
-Other human rights work included helping establish Baltic Pride marches 2007–2010.
+He lived and worked as an English teacher in a black township in South Africa in 1981 to 1982 in defiance of apartheid's racial segregation laws.
+Other human rights work included helping establish Baltic Pride marches in 2007 to 2010.

 His work for Amnesty International included being on research teams sent to conflicts in Lebanon 2006 and Gaza 2009, and on the ambassador of Conscience Award project for Nelson Mandela in 2005.

 Dooley has a PhD in the history of civil rights from the University of East Anglia, an MPhil in Government and Politics from the Open University, and a B.A. with honors in Political Science from the University of East Anglia.
 He represented The University of East Anglia at cricket and football, the George Washington University in Washington DC at football (soccer), and London Minor GAA (Gaelic football).

 In February 2022 The Oxford Middle East Review profiled Dooley on four decades of activism and his approach to human rights work.
+In January 2024 he described in a piece for Queen's University Belfast the practicalities of researching human rights in war zones in Ukraine.